 8. Including your family and friends.

-Your friends and family will be happy that you are trying to move away from your addiction.
+Your friends and family will be happy that you are trying to take control of your life.
 You might ask for general support or specific items from someone.
 Keep track of what you ask for.
 Make sure to thank everyone for their help.

 9. Professional help.